csangeetha/tasktrack/Design_README.md

 9. A manager can see a consolidated report of the tasks assigned to his managees in the Report page.

-10. Only a user with managees gets a proper output otherwise the page displays error for other users.
+10. Only a user with managees gets a proper output otherwise the page displays error for other users on Report page.